gabrielealbertini/gabrielealbertini.github.io/index.md

 Currently, I am using theoretical and numerical models to study the *stochastic properties of static friction* in collaboration with [Mircea Grigoriu](https://www.cee.cornell.edu/faculty-directory/mircea-dan-grigoriu){:target="_blank"}.

-I am planning to work with [Greg McLaskey](https://courses.cit.cornell.edu/mclaskey/){:target="_blank"} and use theoretical and numerical models to uncover the friction law of laboratory scale earthquakes performed on 3m granite samples.
+I am planning to work with [Greg McLaskey](https://courses.cit.cornell.edu/mclaskey/){:target="_blank"} and use theoretical and numerical models to uncover the friction law of laboratory scale earthquakes performed on a 3m granite fault.